Idiot Money

 Welcome to the Idiot Money newsletter's 18-month-anniversary special!
 This week, becoming wiser with money by understanding that, with the right intention and attention, brains wired for mindless consumption can be rewired.

-Because it’s often easier to get to the wallet-brain through the stomach-brain (because we can’t as easily hide from the effects of eating like an idiot as we can from earning and spending like one?), because it’s this newsletter’s 18-month anniversary, and because it’s just more fun than diving into the deep-and-meaningfuls every week, herewith a hopefully mind-expanding story about expanding one’s waistline in Vegas with a not-very-subtle application to why we fail to make more of the money in our lives.
+Because it’s often (because we can’t as easily hide from the effects of eating like an idiot as we can from earning and spending like one?), because it’s this newsletter’s 18-month anniversary, and because it’s just more fun than diving into the deep-and-meaningfuls every week, herewith a hopefully mind-expanding story about expanding one’s waistline in Vegas with a not-very-subtle application to why we fail to make more of the money in our lives.

 My stomach is an idiot.
 I’m sure it means well, but then so do enthusiastic but untrained folk performing CPR.